RPTST/my_pop-_os_setup/README.md

-# SETUP on Ubuntu 20.04
+# My setup of Pop!_OS 20.04

 # First

 Using Rufus
+1. Connect an thumb drive into your PC.
+2. Go to the system 76 Pop!_os download page, https://pop.system76.com/.
+3. Download Rufus, Please use this site to download: https://rufus.ie/en/
-Connect an SD card reader with the SD card inside.
-Open Rufus Imager and choose the required OS from the list presented.
-Choose the SD card you wish to write your image to.
-Review your selections and click 'WRITE' to begin writing data to the SD card.
-Please use this site to download: https://rufus.ie/en/
+4. Open Rufus Imager and choose the required OS from the list presented.
+Please be sure to 'Choose' the SD card you wish to write your image to.
+5. Review your selections and click 'WRITE' to begin writing data to the SD card.
+6. Once this is done please remove the thumb drive.
+7. Insert the thumb drive into the PC that is being imaged.
+8. Turn the PC on and boot into the PC Bios with either F2, F12, or Delete key.
+9. Make sure to specify the USB drive in boot and continue.
+10. Please choose your language, keyboard layout and country
+11. Please choose wheather your installing on a new/clean installation, an existing installation or custome.
+12. Then choose your Hard Disk drive.
+13. Please choose your name/username
+14. Please choose your password
+15. Then install
+16. Then wait for the system to install and fishish before the PC will reboot into your installation.

-## To enable Wi-Fi / Ethernet
+## To enable Wi-Fi / Ethernet (if not installed during setup)
-Find the file named “network-config” and open it in a text editor.
-On Windows, you can right-click -> “open with” and select any text editor you want.
+Find the file named “50-cloud-init.yaml” and open it in a text editor.

-`network-config`
+`sudo nano /etc/netplan/50-cloud-init.yaml`

     version: 2
     ethernets: